wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

   3. Change The "Row names" option to "First Column" and click OK to import it.

 - It should have opened a table view in top left pane by default.
 If not, double click on the "table_baseR" object in top right to open it for viewing.
 - Note how it also printed the command you used exactly at the bottom.
+You can (and should) copy this back to your markdown for documentation.
 - Notice in the table_baseR 2 important things in contrast with an Excel table.
 The columns each are named, instead of the column heading as a letter and header line in row 1 as you might in an excel doc.
 This was done by the "Header" option we chose and is almost always how you will want your data in R.
   - Similarly, notice the row names are not numbers, but named samples / features.
 We accomplished this by changing the "Row Names" option.
 This is frequently preferred and solidifies the structure of most tables.
 Feature/samples in rows and observations/variables in columns.
-They don't have to be ordered like this, but usually are.
+They don't have to be ordered like this, but frequently are.

 ## Read in data table into R - `readr` fxns
 - `readr` package read functions: As before import the file with the button in the Environment pane, but choose "From text (readr)":